June 18 2016, Grand Forks, ND

 Entry includes: A great race, ENDracing swag (latex caps for swimmers), post race meal, shuttle services from/to the finish line, finisher tags for all solo swimmers.
 Prizes for top finishers.

 Other details: Teams will need to provide their own team boat (motorized OK).
 Race organizers will provide a support boat/support person for each solo swimmer as part of the entry fee, although an optional lower fee is available for swimmers providing their own support.
 There are a limited number of canoe rental possibilities in Grand Forks and nearby Crookston (30 minutes away).
 Beyond Crookston, the nearest rental facilities that we know of are in Fargo, just over an hour to the south.
-ENDracing may be able to arrange a boat for swimmers bringing their own support person (but not boat) for a small fee.
+ENDracing may be able to arrange a boat for solo swimmers bringing their own support person (but not boat) for a small fee.

 Relay swimmers can swim in any order but new swimmers must enter the water up-river of the retiring swimmer and before the retiring swimmer makes contact with the support boat.
 No physical contact between the active swimmer and the boat is allowed.
 Swimmers are allowed to change out within 100 yards of any mile marker, so must swim, at minimum, one mile per rotation.
 River miles will be clearly marked on river LEFT.

 Wetsuits are allowed for swimmers in the wetsuit category.
 Water temps in mid summer are expected to be between 70-75 degrees.
 Current speed should be roughly 0.5-1 mile per hour, give or take.
 Wind speed and direction will also play a significant role in how difficult the challenge ends up being on race day - so plan acordingly.

 It's an ENDracing event, so you should prepare for anything!